solomoni12/SolomonMwalupani_CV/README.md

 Solomon Mwalupani (Web Developer)
 ======
-#### Develop awesome Web & Mobile applications both Android and iOS
+#### Develop awesome web applications both frontend and backend, create an web application interface that creates an emotional connection with audiences.
+Use the latest technologies and tools in delivering web application development and designing across platforms.
 - Email: mwalupani1234@gmail.com
 - Website: www.solo.co.tz
 - Phone Number: 0789026656